metaplex-foundation/mpl-bubblegum/programs/bubblegum/README.md

 ## Overview

-`Bubblegum` is the Metaplex Protocol program for creating and interacting with compressed Metaplex NFTs.
+`Bubblegum` is the Metaplex Protocol program for creating and interacting with Metaplex compressed NFTs (cNFTs).
 Compressed NFTs are secured on-chain using Merkle trees.

 With Bubblegum you can:
 * Create a tree
 * Delegate authority for a tree.
-* Mint a compressed cNFT to a tree.
+* Mint a cNFT to a tree.
 * Verify/unverify creators
 * Verify/unverify membership of a cNFT to a Metaplex Verified Collection.
 * Transfer ownership of a cNFT.
 * Delegate authority for a cNFT.
 * Burn a cNFT.
-* Redeem a cNFT and decompress it into an uncompressed Metaplex cNFT.
+* Redeem a cNFT and decompress it into an uncompressed Token Metadata NFT.

 ## Background